English PhD / MPhil

 Overview

 The Department of English has an outstanding international reputation.
-Students benefit from strong research-led teaching covering a wide range of literary, linguistic and applied linguistic fields, which equips students with the critical and communication skills and the capacity for adaptable intelligence which are in demand in all areas of modern life.
+Students benefit from strong research-led teaching covering a wide range of fields including literature, language, applied linguistics and TESOL, which equips students with the critical and communication skills and the capacity for adaptable intelligence which are in demand in all areas of modern life.

 Our world-leading expertise in English and related literature spans all periods from medieval to contemporary.
-We also have expertise in many aspects of language study including sociolinguistics, pragmatics, stylistics, philosophy of language, discourse analysis and applied linguistics.
+We also have expertise in many aspects of language study including sociolinguistics, pragmatics, stylistics, philosophy of language, discourse analysis, corpus linguistics, applied linguistics.
+Our TESOL MAs are taught by experts in fields such as Second Language Acquisition (SLA), spoken discourse and English for Academic Purposes (EAP).
 Our creative writing degrees are supervised by published and award winning writers with particular expertise in critical and creative writing, especially in the area of poetry and/or poetics, and international poetics in translation.
 There is also the possibility of students sharing their time between the University of Liverpool and Paris-Diderot University and receiving a dual award.

 Read more about the PhD dual award with Paris from graduate Alice Monter.

-We particularly welcome research proposals that match those of our researchers; see list of individual potential supervisors below.
+We particularly welcome research proposals that match those of our researchers.
+See our list of individual potential supervisors organised by their research specialisms.

 Research themes